Tazir: Scholars' rules

-Tazir punishments were common in Sharia courts.
-Punishments vary with the nature of crime and include a prison term, flogging, a fine, banishment, and seizure of property.
-The sixteenth-century Egyptian jurist Ibn Nujaym said that taʿzīr could consist of lashing, slapping, rubbing the ears, a stern telling-off, disparagement short of slander, or an angry look from the judge.
-Execution is allowed in cases such as practices which split the Muslim community, espionage on behalf of an enemy of the Muslim state.
-All four schools of fiqh (Madhhab), namely Hanafi, Maliki, Shafii and Hanbali, permit the death penalty at the discretion of the state or Qadi, for certain Tazir offenses if it is proven by at two least witnesses or a self confession.
+Execution is allowed in cases where a practice might split the Muslim community, such as espionage on behalf of an enemy of the Muslim state.
+All four schools of fiqh (madhhab), namely Hanafi, Maliki, Shafii and Hanbali, permit the death penalty at the discretion of the state or qadi, for certain tazir offenses if it is proven by at two least witnesses or a self confession.

 Contemporary application

-Brunei introduced Tazir into its Syariah Penal Code Order effective 2014.
+Brunei introduced tazir into its Syariah Penal Code Order effective 2014.
 Tazir crimes in Brunei now include offenses such as failing to perform Friday prayers by anyone above 15 years old, any Muslim disrespecting the month of Ramadan, and khalwat (dating or any form of close proximity between unrelated members of opposite sex).